 There are a few reasons people (including us) call it a dialect, and not a language:

 - The official language of Egypt is Modern Standard Arabic.
 The same is found in most countries in the Arab world.
 As far as we know, no country mentions its local dialect/accent/language as being the official language.

 - The same word in Arabic means “dialect” or “accent”.
 This word is لهجة, ironically pronounced differently in Egypt as lahga, and pronounced lahja elsewhere.
 It has the connotations of both words in English — a different pronunciation AND regional characteristics.

 - There is no effort to standardise or maintain Egyptian Arabic.
 We often heard our teachers telling us “Egyptian Arabic is just slang… it has no rules” (so why did we keep getting them wrong?).
 There are many benefits to this, like it can evolve more naturally, and get foreign loan words more easily.

 Other languages of Egypt (besides Arabic)

-Aside from Egyptian Arabic, a few other languages are spoken in Egypt:
+Aside from Egyptian Arabic, a few other languages are spoken by people living in Egypt: